bloominstituteoftechnology/web-s7m4-project-introduction-to-testing-JosephRE95/README.md

 2. Within your terminal, navigate to the project folder and execute `npm install`.

-3. After successful installation execute `npm run dev` and, in a different terminal, `npm test`.
+3. After successful installation execute `npm run dev` and, in a diff`.

 4. You will load the app in Chrome by navigating the browser to `http://localhost:3003`.